 In the second short term test the automatic flow rate adaption was disabled and constant flow rates of 160, 220, and 280 L/h were established This was giving the ORP sensor sufficient time to detect changing chlorine concentrations and allowed the ability to test the system’s reaction on changing chlorine demand in SP4, adjusting the cell current only.
-The main results of the second short term test are presented in Figure 12.
+The main results of the second short term test are presented in Figure 12

 Despite the very short duration of this second pilot trial, it was sufficient to show that the fluctuation around the set target ORP of 700 mV could be reduced to an acceptable level.
 The constant flow rates permitted an adequate utilization of the ORP reading for controlling the chlorine production and keeping the concentration in the desired range of 0.26 ± 0.04 mg/L. The presence of FAC in this concentration range was represented by elevated ORP values of ~700 mV.
 It can be assumed that a larger drinking water storage tank (SP4) would have had a similar effect.
 Pathogens could still be completely removed through ECl2.

-Further, the effect of the second AFM filter, placed behind the electrolytic cell to remove calcareous deposits, and the THM concentrations are shown in Figure 13b.
+Further, the effect of the second AFM filter, placed behind the electrolytic cell to remove calcareous deposits, and the THM concentrations are shown in Figure 13

 The second filter reduced the turbidity down to 0.55 ± 0.08 NTU, after it had increased to 0.92 ± 0.13 NTU behind the electrolytic cell, improving overall water quality.
 The THM analysis showed concentrations of 2.2 ± 0.5 µg/L in SP3 after 30 min and 4.2 ± 2.1 µg/L in SP4.
 Those low concentrations were expected due to the low TOC and dissolved organic carbon DOC content of the water, allowing full compliance even with strict guideline values for DBPs (Table 1

 3.11.
 Energy Demand and Solar Energy Supply

 was treated and the total electricity demand was summed up to 271 kWh without and 412 kWh with bank filtrate pumping.
 The average flow rate through the system, including off times (e.g., at night, during maintenance or repair) in Haridwar, was 180 L/h.
 This resulted in an average power demand of 46 W without and 70 W with bank filtrate pumping, and a per m3

 .
 The analysis shows that at least a 96 Ah battery system with minimum 800 Wp are required to power the water treatment system for 22 h per day and a permitted capacity shortage of 1%.
 The results are summarized in Table 6

 The simulation shows, that with the installed solar PV-battery combination of 900 Wp and 2 × 96 Ah, the required electricity can be supplied nearly throught the year.
 Only a few hours of electrictiy shortages including a 7-h long power cut in the middle of the monsoon in August occured.
 The total capacity shorage summed up to 0.4%.
 Whether this is permissible in a real case scenario and whether this could be compensated by, for example, an increase of the water storage capacity depends on local conditions.
 The simulated power production and SoC is shown in Figure 14

 During the trial the station was continuously running on the given solar PV system, as long as the modules were cleaned from dust frequently.